dzw/caixin-spider/README.md

     pip install -r requirements.txt

-Username\&password: check Hackpad for the credentials, fill into `settings.py`.
+Username\&password: check Hackpad for the credentials, fill into `settings.py`.(DON'T commit it)

 Database: setup database environment, then fill into `settings.py`.